How To Heal From Past Trauma And Wounds

 Many times, the person who wronged you must still experience the fallout from their choices.
 For example, Cindy’s mother was killed by a drunk driver.
 Although she chose to forgive the man, he still had to face the legal consequences of his actions.

-Forgiveness Is a Process
+Forgiveness Is A Process

 Sometimes people think that forgiveness is a one-and-done deal.
 It’s not.
 Forgiveness is the deliberate act of choosing to let go of what the offending party did.